Compare any two graphics cards:

 OpenGL Version OpenGL 3.1 OpenGL 3.2

-Memory Bandwidth: Memory bandwidth is the largest amount of data (counted in megabytes per second) that can be moved past the external memory interface in a second.
-The number is calculated by multiplying the card's bus width by its memory speed.
-If the card has DDR type RAM, the result should be multiplied by 2 again.
-If it uses DDR5, multiply by ANOTHER 2x.
-The better the card's memory bandwidth, the better the card will be in general.
-It especially helps with anti-aliasing, HDR and higher screen resolutions.
+Memory Bandwidth: Bandwidth is the max amount of data (in units of megabytes per second) that can be transported over the external memory interface in one second.
+It is worked out by multiplying the interface width by its memory speed.
+If the card has DDR RAM, it must be multiplied by 2 once again.
+If DDR5, multiply by 4 instead.
+The higher the card's memory bandwidth, the faster the card will be in general.
+It especially helps with AA, HDR and higher screen resolutions.

-Texel Rate: Texel rate is the maximum texture map elements (texels) that are applied per second.
-This is calculated by multiplying the total amount of texture units of the card by the core speed of the chip.
-The higher the texel rate, the better the graphics card will be at texture filtering (anisotropic filtering - AF).
-It is measured in millions of texels in one second.
+Texel Rate: Texel rate is the maximum texture map elements (texels) that can be processed per second.
+This figure is worked out by multiplying the total number of texture units by the core speed of the chip.
+The higher this number, the better the video card will be at texture filtering (anisotropic filtering - AF).
+It is measured in millions of texels in a second.

-Pixel Rate: Pixel rate is the most pixels that the graphics card can possibly write to the local memory per second - measured in millions of pixels per second.
-Pixel rate is calculated by multiplying the amount of ROPs by the the core clock speed.
-ROPs (Raster Operations Pipelines - aka Render Output Units) are responsible for outputting the pixels (image) to the screen.
-The actual pixel fill rate also depends on lots of other factors, especially the memory bandwidth - the lower the memory bandwidth is, the lower the ability to reach the max fill rate.
+Pixel Rate: Pixel rate is the most pixels the video card could possibly write to its local memory in one second - measured in millions of pixels per second.
+The figure is worked out by multiplying the amount of colour ROPs by the the core speed of the card.
+ROPs (Raster Operations Pipelines - also called Render Output Units) are responsible for filling the screen with pixels (the image).
+The actual pixel output rate also depends on lots of other factors, especially the memory bandwidth of the card - the lower the memory bandwidth is, the lower the potential to get to the max fill rate.

 Display Prices